akhodakivskiy/VimFx/documentation/api.md

 - id: An id that you can pass to [`vimfx.getMarkerElement(...)`] to get the element of the matched hint marker.

 - timesLeft: `Number`.
-Calling an `f` command means that you want to run it _count_ times in a row.
+Calling a hint command with a count means that you want to run it _count_ times in a row.
 This number tells how many times there are left to run.
 If you don’t provide a count, the number is `1`.

 `callbackOverride` should return `true` if you want the hint markers to re-appear on screen after you’ve matched one of them (as in the `af` command),